Kxffie/UrsinaWebsiteRedesign/src/content/docs/reference/basics.md

    # Run the application
    app.run()
    ```

 ---

 ## Audio Class

 ### Creating Audio

-To import audio in Ursina, you can use the `Audio` class provided by the engine.
+To import audio in Ursina, you can use the <span class="syntax">Audio</span> class provided by the engine.
 This class allows you to manage and control audio files within your application.
 Here's a step-by-step guide on how to import and use audio:

-1. **Import the Audio Class**
+1. <span class="properties">Import the Audio Class</span>
-   First, ensure that you have imported the `Audio` class from Ursina.
+   First, ensure that you have imported the <span class="syntax">Audio</span> class from Ursina.

    ```python
    from ursina import Audio
    ```

-2. **Create an Instance of Audio**
+2. <span class="properties">Create an Instance of Audio</span>
-   You can create an audio object by instantiating the `Audio` class.
+   You can create an audio object by instantiating the <span class="syntax">Audio</span> class.
 You need to specify the path to your audio file.
 Optionally, you can set other parameters like volume, pitch, and loop.

    ```python
    background_music = Audio('path_to_music.mp3', loop=True, autoplay=True)
    ```

-3. **Control Audio Playback**
+3. <span class="properties">Control Audio Playback</span>
-   After creating an audio object, you can control its playback using methods like `play()`, `pause()`, and `stop()`.
+   After creating an audio object, you can control its playback using methods like <span class="syntax">play()</span>, <span class="syntax">pause()</span>, and <span class="syntax">stop()</span>.

    ```python
    background_music.play()